 - gain familiarity with each other

-- end up bonding with each other to form new, lasting relationships (e.g friendships, business connections, or romantic partnerships)
+- spend time bonding with each other to form new, lasting relationships (e.g friendships, business connections, or romantic partnerships)

 - help each other (e.g. give each other advice, or make useful introductions for each other after the event)

-- to gain inspiration to improve themselves or the world
+- gain inspiration to improve themselves or the world

 - take specific actions after the event (e.g. take up a certain cause)

-- creation of something together or make progress as a group on tackling a problem
+- engage in the creation of something together, or tackle a problem together

 - feel excitement about attending the event in the first place